-A native of Northern Virginia, Dr. Timothy Feerst is Adjunct Lecturer of Percussion at the University of Texas at Tyler, where he teaches Applied Lessons in Percussion, Percussion Ensemble, Percussion Methods, and Percussion History, Literature, and Pedagogy.
-He is also an Adjunct Instructor of Percussion at Trinity Valley Community College, where he teaches Applied Percussion Lessons and Drumline Sectionals.
-Prior joining UT Tyler and Trinity, he served on the faculties at the University of Utah and at North Central Texas College.
+A native of Northern Virginia, Dr. Timothy Feerst is Director of Percussion Studies at the University of Texas Permian Basin, where he teaches Applied Lessons in Percussion, Percussion Ensemble, Percussion Methods, and coordinates the Falcon Drumline.
+He is also an Adjunct Instructor of Percussion at Odessa College, where he teaches Applied Percussion Lessons and Drumline.
+Prior to joining UTPB and OC, he served on the faculties at the University of Texas at Tyler, Trinity Valley Community College, the University of Utah, and at North Central Texas College.
 Dr. Feerst holds a Doctor of Musical Arts in Percussion Performance from the University of North Texas.
 At UNT, he was a Graduate Teaching Fellow, teaching courses in Applied Percussion and Percussion Methods, as well as conducting the UNT Percussion Group.
 He also holds a Master’s in Percussion Performance from the University of Texas at Austin and a Bachelor’s in Music Education from George Mason University.
 His teachers include Mark Ford, Christopher Deane, Paul Rennick, Ed Soph, Ed Smith, Michael Drake, José Aponte, Thomas Teasley, Thomas Burritt, Tony Edwards, John Kilkenny, and John Spirtas.

 Hailed by the Dallas-Ft.
 Worth-based performing arts magazine Theater Jones as having "the most beautiful, long, and evenly sounding timpani rolls," Dr. Feerst has performed with ensembles including the Amarillo Symphony, The Dallas Winds, the Dallas Symphony Chorus, the Las Colinas Symphony, the Texarkana Symphony, the Midland-Odessa Symphony and Chorale, the Lone Star Wind Orchestra, the Lewisville Lake Symphony, the Kingdom Hearts Orchestra, Voces8, Sō Percussion, and the American Festival Pops Orchestra.
 He also played percussion for the Pioneer Theatre Company's 2018 Production of "Sweeney Todd: The Demon Barber of Fleet Street."
 Dr. Feerst has recording credits with The Southern Music Company, The Dallas Winds, Ryan Anthony and the Dallas Symphony Orchestra, and the North Texas Wind Symphony.
 Additionally, he was a founding member of the Winter Guard International (WGI) Finalist George Mason University Indoor Percussion Ensemble and marched center snare in 2009.